This Post Is For T&D/L&D Leadership

 I capture that in an Existing T&D Assessment Form.
-Here is an example of the 2 sided format (tied to a database in my methods).

 I’ve found that most T&D – in my assessments as part of over 150 projects since 1982 – address Topics and not Tasks, address Enabling K/Ss and not Performance Tasks and Outputs.

 4) Design & Develop & Pilot Test Performance Based Instruction and Spaced Learning to Ensure It Will Help a Majority of the Target Audience Achieve Targeted Performance Competence Goals

 Once you have both the Performance and Enabling Knowledge/Skills identified – and know what existing content you can use “As Is” or As a Source” – you can design the T&D (Learning).
 I use the Lesson Map format – which I created back in 1990 for a client’s project.
 Here is an example.

 Then you – and perhaps others – develop the Content – per the Design.

 Note that for each Instructional Activity on the Lesson map – there is another Design element – an Instructional Activity Spec.
 Here is an example.